robenkleene/design-references/cinema-4d/cinema-4d-keyframes.md

 - **Grey Outline**: Value isn't animated
 - **Red Outline**: Value animated on a different keyframe
 - **Red Filled-In**: Value animated on this frame
-- **Yellow Empty**: Current value doesn't match animated value (click the indicator to update the key frame value)
+- **Yellow Filled-In/Empty**: Current value doesn't match animated value, filled-in if there's a value on this frame (click the indicator to update the key frame value)

 ## Automatic Keyframing